Calum-W/bank-tech-test/README.md

 So I can keep track of my transactions
 I would like to print a copy of my bank statement
 ```

+### Solution
+I decided that the best way to fulfil these criteria was to create one class, which would output the given statement in the same formatting after a series of transactions.
+I did this by initialising with a balance and a transactions array.
+Each time a withdrawal/deposit was made, a method would be called that created a formatted statement line to be passed into the start of the transactions array.
+The print_statemtn method would then simply print the header, along with the transactions array joined with "\n".

+After discussing the test with coaches in the afternoon, I discovered that I was wrong to approach a tech test as finding the most simple solution that fulfils only the acceptance criteria.
+Given my new understanding of tech tests and the expectations employers have, I would have created separate transaction and statement classes.